Loose Leaf Notebook Paper (spiral paper will not be accepted)

 Homework: Reading independently and journaling are considered homework.
 Classwork: These assignments are completed in class and may be graded as assessments depending on the nature of the assignment.

 Journaling: Students will journal independent reading assignments.
 They must read one nonfiction book or article and one fiction book each quarter.
-They will journal (summarize) for each reading session they complete.
+They will journal (summarize and connect with the text) for each reading session they complete.
 Journals will be taken for a grade every two weeks.
 There should be 6 to 8 journal entries every two weeks to get 100%.
-They will complete a book presentation for each book every nine weeks.
-See Nine Weeks Book Presentation for details about the quarterly book write-up.

 The letter grades will be determined by the grading system in the student handbook.
 90-100…A 80-89…B 70-79…C 60-69…D Below 60…F

 Late Work and Make-up Work: Students are expected to complete assignments on time.
-Unless student has made arrangements with the teacher, no work will be accepted after two school days.
+Unless student has made arrangements with the teacher, no work will be accepted after one school day.
 In the event that a student is absent, they are to see the “Make-Up Station” in our classroom to see and obtain the work they missed.
 They are then given three days from the date of absence to turn in the assignments.
-Any missed work turned after the three days OR any work turned in late which the student was PRESENT for will incur a 10 point deduction each day up to two days.
+Any missed work turned after the three days OR any work turned in late for which the student was PRESENT will not be accepted.
+This is an important concept for students to learn!

 Classroom Norms and Protocols: Our classroom norms and protocols have been established.
 The students created our norms and protocols for collaborative learning together so all students are able to make academic progress in a safe, nurturing environment.